M4TThys123/WeatherAppPlus/README.md

 ## **Installation**

-To run WeatherAppPlus locally, follow these steps:
+To run dWeatherAppPlus locally, follow these steps:

 1. Clone the repository: